12 Top Podcasting Industry Trends In 2024

 These marketplaces are designed to make it easier to find podcast sponsorship opportunities (similar to what's currently happening with the influencer marketing space).

-4. Podcasters Find New Ways to Monetize
+5. Podcasters Find New Ways To Monetize

 Podcasters are increasingly on the hunt for new ways of monetizing beyond traditional ads.

-For example, Luminary (which we mentioned earlier), has a Netflix model.
+For example, Luminary (which we mentioned earlier) has a Netflix model.

 And they pay podcast hosts directly to create content for their platform.